 Banoi, Bowen Hills: King Street eaters are spoiled for choice when it comes to appetising options, but if price is a factor, then Banoi’s got you covered.
 Every weekday it whips up a handy lunch special including a beef pho cup, half a pork banh mi, three spring rolls and a kumquat lemonade for $15.
 On Fridays Banoi also offers a range of crispy pork specials, including steamed taco buns, noodles and soups for a crispy deal.

-Heya Bar, Fortitude Valley: If you are meandering through the Valley on a Tuesday searching for cheap chow, Heya Bar offers half-price food all from 5:00 pm until 1:00 am.
-Giant cheeseburger spring rolls, and pork and prawn siu mai until you’ve had your fill.
+Heya Bar, Fortitude Valley: If you are meandering through the Valley on a Thursday searching for cheap chow, Heya Bar offers all of its menu items for just $5.
+That means you can snack on panko prawns, cheeseburger spring rolls, and pork and prawn siu mai until you’ve had your fill.

 Wrapture, West End: If you want a bargain bite that is also healthy, then wait ‘til you wrap your hands around this one.
 West End’s Wrapture serves tasty wraps that are nutritious and good value.
-The Olympus wrap (with lemon chicken) or the Zen Tofu wrap (with teriyaki tofu and wasabi mayo) will only set you back a tenner.
+The Olympus wrap (with lemon chicken) or the Zen Tofu wrap (with teriyaki tofu and wasabi mayo) will only set you back $11.